 - 6.1 Domestic Partners.
-The City will make available to domestic partner benefits, including insurance, paid leave and statutory Family and Medical Leave, on the same basis that those benefits are provided to employee spouses.
+The City will make available to domestic partners benefits, including insurance, paid leave and statutory Family and Medical Leave, on the same basis that those benefits are provided to employee spouses.
 Domestic partners will be recognized if the domestic partnership is registered with or recognized by the State of Washington pursuant to RCW 26.60; provided, that the City will continue to recognize domestic partnerships on file with the City as of December 31, 2016, until the participating employee's separation from employment or dissolution of the domestic partnership, whichever occurs first. - 6.2 Medical Insurance.
 The City of Tacoma and the Joint Labor Committee have negotiated and put in effect medical insurance programs which will continue in effect for the duration of this Agreement.
-During the term of this Agreement, the City will provide medical insurance to employees and their eligible dependents through the plans described in Appendix A. - 6.2.1 Eligibility.
+During the term of this Agreement, the City will provide medical insurance to employees and their eligible dependents through the plans described in Appendix A.

+- 6.2.1 Eligibility.
 Permanent, project, appointive, and temporary pending exam employees and their dependents are eligible for coverage beginning on the first day of the calendar month following the date of hire, unless the date of hire is also the first working day of the calendar month, in which case benefits eligibility begins on the date of hire.
-All other temporary employees and their dependents are eligible for coverage beginning on the first day of the calendar month following 60 days of continuous employment from the date of hire.

-- 6.2.2 Default Options.
+All other temporary employees and their dependents are eligible for coverage beginning on the first day of the calendar month following 60 days of continuous employment from the date of hire. - 6.2.2 Default Options.
 If permanent, project, appointive and temporary pending exam employees fail to enroll or waive medical coverage within the required enrollment period, the employee will be enrolled automatically in the City's default medical plan.
 The default plan shall be the Regence BlueShield PPO Plan.
 If a temporary employee fails to timely enroll or waive coverage, the employee will be determined to have waived coverage, until such time as they enroll pursuant to a qualifying life event or an open enrollment period. - 6.2.3 City Payment of Claims/Premiums.
 Except as provided below, the City will pay the claims or premiums (according to the plan selected by the employee) associated with the medical insurance selected by the employee and eligible dependents from the City's Health Care Trust.
 The City will not use reserve funds for purposes other than paying costs associated with the maintenance and administration of its health insurance plans without the express negotiation and consent of the Joint Labor Committee. - 6.2.4 Employee Contributions to Premiums.
-Employees selecting employeeonly coverage will contribute \$40 per month towards the premium costs of medical insurance.
+Effective January 1, 2020 through December 31, 2020, Employees selecting employee-only coverage will contribute \$40 per month towards the premium costs of medical insurance.
 Employees insuring dependents will contribute \$80 per month towards the premium costs of medical insurance.

+Effective January 1, 2021, Employees selecting employee-only coverage will contribute \$50 per month towards the premium costs of medical insurance.
+Employees insuring dependents will contribute \$100 per month towards the premium costs of medical insurance.

-In addition to these amounts, part-time employees will be responsible for the remainder of the premium cost of the plan they have selected after the City has made a prorated contribution toward the cost of the plan based on the percentage that the part-time employee's FTE actual hours compensated in the previous month bears to full-time (40 hours per week).
-Employees will be eligible for benefits based on assigned work schedule.
-The work schedule shall be determined monthly, for pay periods in the upcoming month.
-Such schedules will be rounded up to the nearest four (4) hour increment. - 6.2.5 Wellness Credit.
-Employees participating in wellness will receive a \$20 per month credit toward their premium contribution for medical insurance coverage under the Regence PPO Plan or Group Health HMO Plan, or a \$40 per month credit toward their premium contribution for coverage under the Regence HDHP/HSA Plan.
-Employees in a temporary status are not eligible to receive the credit.
+Effective January 1, 2020, in addition to these amounts, part-time employees working at least twenty (20), but less than thirty (30) hours per week will be responsible for the remainder of the premium cost of the plan they have selected after the City has made a prorated contribution toward the cost of the plan based on the percentage that the part-time employee's FTE actual hours compensated in the previous month bears to full-time